foundeo/cfdocs/README.md

 ### Not sure what you can contribute?

 We need help expanding existing tag and function documentation.
 Look through the reference pages till you find one needing more definitions or examples.

+### JSON File Documentation

+    {
+    	"name":"NameOfTagOrFunction",
+    	"type":"function|tag",
+    	"syntax":"Tag(arg)|<cftag attr=1>",
+        "script":"cftag(attr=1);",
+    	"returns":"void",
+    	"related":["tag","function"],
+    	"description":"A short description that describes what the tag or function does.", "params": [
+            {"name":"funcArgNameOrTagAttributeName","description":"What it does","required":true,"default":"false","type":"boolean","values":["true","false"]}
+    	],
+    	"engines": {
+    		"coldfusion": {"minimum_version":"10", "notes":"CF Specific Info Here", "docs":"http://learn.adobe.com/wiki/display/coldfusionen/function"},
+    		"railo": {"minimum_version":"4.1", "notes":"Railo Specific Here", "docs":"http://railodocs.org/index.cfm/function/sessionrotate"},
+            "lucee": {"minimum_version":"4.5", "notes":"Lucee Specific Info Here", "docs":"http://docs.lucee.org/reference/functions/name.html"}
+    	},
+    	"links": [
+    		{
+    			"title":"Title of a blog entry that has good info about this.", "description":"Description of the link",
+    			"url":"http:\/\/www.example.com\/a\/b.cfm"
+    		}
+    	],
+        "examples": [
+            {
+    			"title": "Name of the code example",
+    			"description": "Description of the code example",
+    			"code": "<cf_examplecodehere>",
+    			"result": "The expected output of the code example" }
+        ]

+    }

+##### name

+The name of the tag or function, use lowercase.

+##### type

+Either `function` or `tag` or `listing` a *listing* is how categories are made, they simply contain a `name`, `description`, and a list of `related`

+##### syntax

+The basic syntax of the tag or function

+##### script

+For tags, shows how the tag would be invoked from cfscript.

+##### returns

+The returntype of a function.

+##### related

+An array of tag or function names that are related to this item.

+##### description

+A short description of the item.

+##### params

+Array of structures containing information about the attributes of a tag, or arguments of a function.

+##### engines

+CFML engine implementation specific info goes here, for example if it was added in CF10 and Railo 4.1 you can add that in `minimum_version` if something was changed in CF11, you can add notes about what changed.
+The `docs` key should point to a url for vendor documentation.

+##### links

+Use this to link to blog entries or other useful related content.

+##### examples

+Show example code.
+It is very helpful to readers to use the `result` to show the expected result of the code sample when applicable.